A global Scheduler instance, provided for convenience, piggy-backing

 (e.g. "x1.5") specifying the multiplication factor of the number of

-available processors (taken with Runtime.availableProcessors
+available processors (taken with Runtime.availableProcessors)

 The formula for calculating the parallelism in our pool is

-min(maxThreads, max(minThreads, numThreads))
+min(maxThreads, max(minThreads, numThreads)).

 To set a system property from the command line, a JVM parameter must be

-.
+given to the java command as -Dname=value.
 So as an example, to customize

 this global scheduler, we could start our process like this: